 Food-grade diatomaceous earth is a completely safe and natural treatment for fleas in the environment, but you should proceed with caution when applying it directly to your cat.

 Diatomaceous earth is dehydrating, so it could cause your cat’s skin to flake and crack uncomfortably.
 It’s primarily silica, and inhaling it could be detrimental to your respiratory health.
 Use this with caution in the environment if your cat has asthma or any respiratory issues.

 What’s The Best Over The Counter Flea Medication For Cats?

 Over-the-counter medications can be just as effective and safe as prescription flea treatments.
 Sometimes, these treatments contain previously patented active ingredients associated with prescription medications.
 When the patent expires on an active ingredient used in a prescription product, manufacturers of generic products may scramble to sell low-cost generic alternatives to the prescription treatment.

 While they’re not necessarily dangerous, OTC medications aren’t always safe, either.
 Just as it’s important when choosing a prescription product, research and careful analysis are key to choosing the right OTC medication.

-Because the best oral flea treatment for cats are almost always safer than topical treatments, the best over-the-counter flea medication for cats is an oral treatment, but it is short-acting and not effective for long-term control of the problem.
+Because the best oral flea treatment for cats is almost always safer than topical treatments, the best over-the-counter flea medication for cats is an oral treatment, but it is short-acting and not effective for long-term control of the problem.

 This nitenpyram-based oral medication is safe for cats and kittens weighing 2-25 lbs.
 It has the same active ingredient and performance as Capstar, but it’s sold at a marginally lower price.